briefcasebrain/briefxai/README.md

 - Built with the Rust ecosystem
 - Powered by modern LLM APIs

+## Deployment

+See the [deployment documentation](docs/deployment/) for instructions on deploying to cloud platforms.

 ## Support

-For issues and questions, please use the [GitHub issue tracker](https://github.com/yourusername/briefxai/issues).
+For issues and questions, please use the [GitHub issue tracker](https://github.com/briefcasebrain/briefxai/issues).